AhmadHatziq/cyber-security-modular-master-projects/Data Analytics Project/README.md

 normal, probes, remote-to-local attack, user-to-root attack, denial-of-service attack.
 The features represent network data such as protocol type, number of failed logins and source bytes.
 All of the features have already been converted to integer or floats

+## Abstract <a name="abstract"></a>

+In this report, the NSL-KDD dataset is analyzed and several machine learning models are used.
+The problem being addressed here is to create a binary classification model that classifies either malicious or benign network data.

+The dataset has 41 features in total however, the analysis is only kept to the most highly ranked features.

+The machine learning models used are:
+1. Regression (Multiple Linear Regression and Logistic Regression)
+2. Decision Tree
+3. Multi Layer Perceptron (aka Feedforward Neural Network)
+4. Naive Bayes
+5. Long Short Term Memory Networks (LSTMs), a variant of Recurrent Neural Networks The machine learning models are created using R, Python and Weka

 ## Report <a name="Report"></a>
 To view the full report, please click [here](https://github.com/AhmadHatziq/cyber-security-modular-master-projects/blob/main/Data%20Analytics%20Project/Report.pdf).